Beyond Cross-Modal Alignment: Measuring and Leveraging Modality Gap in Vision-Language Models: Applications of Modality Gap

-To understand the what feminine concepts the \texttt{ImgD} represent (the studies of \texttt{TextD} on male concepts can be found in Appendix Table~\ref{tab:male_sents_cluster}), we sample different female images which differ in how many percentage of their most activated features categorized as \texttt{ImgD} features.
+\textbf{Understand the what feminine concepts the \texttt{ImgD} represent.} We sample different female images which differ in the percentage of their most activated features categorized as \texttt{ImgD} features.
 The results are in Figure~\ref{fig:female_diff_imgd}.
-From left to right, more activated features are \texttt{ImgD} and they tend to contains more detailed (\textit{stereotype}) feminine concepts, such as backless skirt, hair accessories.
-The middle images show professional female, such as politician and doctor; and the first image shows a pair of leg in sports shoes, with minimal feminine factors, the pink color.
+From left to right, more activated features are \texttt{ImgD}, and they tend to contain more detailed (\textit{stereotype}) feminine concepts, such as a backless skirt, hair accessories.
+The middle images show professional females, such as a politician and a doctor; and the first image shows a pair of legs in sports shoes, with minimal feminine factors, the pink color.